AliZarrouk/BuxTraderBot/README.md

 ## Requirements
 mvn, docker and a linux based terminal.

+## Consideration
+For the sake of simplicity, the bot uses in memory persistence to track the trades made.

 ## How to run
 run the script runme.sh with path of file containing products to trade in this format: